Efe-Cal/prompt-enhancer/README.md

 # Prompt Enhance

-A simple desktop application for enhancing prompts using OpenAI API with custom base URL support.
+A simple web application (Streamlit) for enhancing prompts using OpenAI API with custom base URL support.

 ## Features